Abhay-Kushwaha/Askly-AI-Note-Taker/README.md

 - 📈 Get performance feedback and track weak points
 - 📝 Create ATS-optimized resumes and cover letters
 - 📄 Download content summaries and results as PDF
-- 🧪 Form validation powered by Zod
-- 🧵 Background workflows powered by Inngest